15 Dumbbell Lat Exercises to Sculpt Your Back at Home

 • Squeeze your shoulder blades when you pull the dumbbell.

-The bent-over row is one of the exercises that highly activate lats and help increase muscle mass, as shown in a study published by ACE.1Best Back Exercises by Holly Edelburg, B.S., John P. Porcari, Ph.D., Clayton Camic, Ph.D., Attila Kovacs, Ph.D., and Carl Foster, Ph.D., with Daniel J. Green – American Council of Exercise
+The bent-over row is a popular muscle-building back exercise that highly activates lats and helps increase muscle mass.4 Best Back Exercises by Holly Edelburg, B.S., John P. Porcari, Ph.D., Clayton Camic, Ph.D., Attila Kovacs, Ph.D., and Carl Foster, Ph.D., with Daniel J. Green – American Council of Exercise

-Steps to do a bent-over row:
+Steps to Do a Bent-over Row:

-1. Grab one dumbbell in each hand with an overhand grip and stand upright with your feet hip-width apart.
+1. Grab one dumbbell with an overhand grip in each hand and stand upright with your feet hip-width apart.

-2. Bent forward, look down, and keep your back as straight as possible.
+2. Bent forward, look down and keep your back as straight as possible.

 3. Pull the dumbbells up to your sides, keeping the elbows close to your body until you feel the full contraction in the back muscles.

 4. Hold for a moment, squeeze your back muscles, then slowly return the dumbbells to the start.
-That’s one rep. Do three to four sets of 10-12 reps.
+That’s one rep.

 • Maintain a flat back and remain bent throughout the movement.

-Dumbbell Pullover Exercise
+Dumbbell Lat Pullover

-Steps to perform a DB pullover:
+Steps to Perform a Dumbbell Pullover:

-• Keep your arms extended behind your head with a soft bend in your elbows.
+2. Keep your arms extended behind your head with a soft bend in your elbows.

-• Pull the dumbbell all the way from behind your head to over your chest.
+3. Pull the dumbbell all the way from behind your head to over your chest.

 The incline row hits multiple muscles at once, such as lats, traps, and rhomboids, and helps you build a stronger and more defined back.